 - Funds’ expense ratios: The robo-adviser will invest your money in various funds that also charge fees based on your assets.
 The fees can vary widely, but range from 0.05 percent to 0.65 percent, costing $5 to $65 annually for every $10,000 invested, though some funds may cost more.
 These fees will be deducted proportionally on a daily basis by the fund company, and they will be almost invisible to you.

 While sometimes the robo-adviser charges a few incidental fees when you require something special, in general you won’t run up any extra charges.
-So it doesn’t cost you anything extra to buy and sell funds, move money out of your account or change your allocation if your risk tolerance changes.
+So it doesn’t cost you anything extra to buy and sell funds, move money out of your account or change your allocation if your risk tolerance or a financial goal changes.

 Since you’re investing, your returns aren’t guaranteed by the Federal Deposit Insurance Corporation (FDIC), so you can lose money.
 However, money that your robo-adviser puts in a cash account is typically protected by the FDIC.